Supakornn/pruna/README.md

 ## <img src="./docs/assets/images/pruna_cool.png" alt="Pruna Cool" width=20></img> Quick Start

-Pruna collects [a minimal set of aggregated, non-personal telemetry data](https://docs.pruna.ai/en/latest/user_manual/telemetry.html)—primarily to track which algorithms are most popular—to help us understand usage patterns and improve the product.
+Before we start: Pruna allows to collect [a minimal set of aggregated, non-personal telemetry data](https://docs.pruna.ai/en/latest/user_manual/telemetry.html) to help us identify popular algorithms and improve the product.
 Telemetry is enabled by default because your participation helps us make Pruna better.
-However, if you’d prefer not to share this, you can always disable telemetry with:
+However, if you'd prefer not to share this, you can always disable telemetry with:

 ```python
 from pruna.telemetry import set_telemetry_metrics